 3. Marry positivity with rationality

-When you're finished with the left side of the paper, go and write “Rational thoughts” on its top right side.
-Look at each of the thought that have arisen to you when you were upset about your failing.
+When you're finished with the left side of the paper, go and write “rational thoughts” on its top right side.
+Look at each of the thoughts that have arisen when you were upset about your failing.
 Try and find a rational response to each one of them.

 See the left side as an accusation of some ruthless judge who tries to convict you for life in a parallel universe where every single mistake is fatal.
 Now, see the right side of your paper as a response from your earthly lawyer who seeks justice but understands that mistakes are not (always) crimes.
 Be that lawyer and defend yourself.